AnimalLogic/maya-usd/README.md

 # Intro

-This package contains the necessary files required to build, test and release the maya-usd project inside the Animal Logic ecosystem.
+This package is a "meta-package" which contains the necessary files required to build, test and release the maya-usd project inside the Animal Logic ecosystem.
 It's set up to work with the Animal fork of maya-usd https://github.al.com.au/rnd/maya-usd/

 Contents: